Seeking the Unvarnished Truth (Fall 2024 | Volume: 69, Issue: 4)

 Emmett Till, known to his family and friends as Bobo or Bo, was a lively 14-year-old living with his mother Mamie in Chicago.
 During a visit to relatives in Money, Mississippi, he was abducted and brutally murdered after allegedly whistling at a white woman at a grocery store.
 Smithsonian National Museum of African American History and Culture, Gift of the Mamie Till-Mobley family

-Emmett Till, known to his family and friends as Bobo or Bo, was a lively 14-year-old living with his mother Mamie in Chicago.
-During a visit to relatives in Mississippi, he was abducted and brutally murdered after allegedly whistling at a white woman outside a grocery store.
+Emmett Till, known to his family and friends as Bobo or Bo, was a spirited young teenager living with his mother Mamie in Chicago.
+During a visit to relatives in Mississippi in 1955, he was abducted and brutally murdered after whistling at a white woman outside her grocery store.
 Smithsonian National Museum of African American History and Culture, Gift of the Mamie Till-Mobley family

 One of the core principles at the heart of the Smithsonian’s National Museum of African American History and Culture is to tell the “unvarnished truth,” a phrase often used by the late Dr. John Hope Franklin, the dean of African American historians.
 So much of a historian’s job is to uncover truths in the past, no matter how complicated or painful.
 We do it through intensive scholarship and meticulous research that leads to new evidence, new insights, and new interpretations.